pushkarambole/Docker_Project/README.md

 # Docker Project

-## Description:

-Developed portable docker container which will perform the various operations with .txt files in the given directory dynamically.
-This is built using dockerfile, python script and alpine image for increasing the efficiency.

 ## Steps for executing the project:
 1. Download the project zip file 'Docker_Project.zip' and extract it using unzip command:- unzip Docker_Project.zip
 2. Navigate to the same extracted folder using cd command:- cd Docker_Project